 Afghan Academy International– Community-initiated and self-funded organisation that works to preserve memory and cultural identity via library and study center – digital platform in addition to physical space.
 The objective is to build trust, reestablish confidence, peace-building – as a basis to manage multiple identities.
 It is also a cultural hub for young and old, a safe place for women to meet as well as for the Afghan community across ethnic groups.

 We launched the first Afghan International Peace Conference and Festival on 21st September 2020 with many highly recognised Afghan and non-Afghan academicians, civil society members, artists, activists and other stakeholders in order to raise awareness about people’s needs and work towards the initiation of the first Afghan Library and Peace Centre.
-If you would like to get involved and contribute towards this unique initiative please contact us.
+If you would like to get involved and contribute towards this unique initiative and our on-going events please contact us.

 We work in collaboration with institutions to support home learning as part of our Education for All project, which is an online learning portal with many free online courses, opportunities and resources.

 For more information and support please contact us.